praekelt/mote/docs/api.rst

     {% render "project.browser.atoms.button" '{"sibling": "{{ element.pattern.anchor.dotted_name }}"}' %}

 Defining a dictionary in a template tag quickly becomes unwieldy.
 To combat this you may define an external template to assemble a data structure through XML.
+See https://github.com/martinblech/xmltodict for tips on how to construct the XML.

 button.xml file: